NATIONAL NETWORK FORMING TO OPPOSE THE MILITARIZATION OF YOUTH

 Join the new national network of groups working to stop the militarization of schools and young people!

-This network is an outgrowth of the national counter-recruitment organizing conference held in June 2003 in Philadelphia.
+This network is an outgrowth of the national counter-recruitment organizing conference held June 25-27, 2004 named Stopping War Where It Begins: Strengthening the Movement Opposing the Militarization of Youth in Philadelphia.
 Below is a description of the proposed network; proposal details can also be viewed or downloaded at: http://www.youthandthemilitary.org.

 In order to plan the first convening of the network, a group of organizations have initially volunteered to form an ad-hoc steering committee (a regular steering committee will be formed when the network first meets).
 Ad-hoc SC volunteers so far are: